Fort Robinson

 Fort Robinson is a former U.S. Army fort and now a major feature of Fort Robinson State Park, a 22000 acre public recreation and historic preservation area located 2 mi west of Crawford on U.S. Route 20 in the Pine Ridge region of northwest Nebraska.

 The fort was declared a National Historic Landmark in 1960 and is part of the Fort Robinson and Red Cloud Agency historic district.
 This includes Fort Robinson and the site of the second Red Cloud Agency (about 1.5 mi to the east).
-The district also includes the Camp Camby site and the 1886 Percy Homestead.
-The fort is managed by the Nebraska Game and Parks Commission, with some individual buildings operated by the History Nebraska and the University of Nebraska.
+The district also includes the Camp Canby site and the 1886 Percy Homestead.
+The fort is managed by the Nebraska Game and Parks Commission, with some individual buildings operated by the Nebraska State Historical Society and the University of Nebraska–Lincoln.

 History

 In August 1873, the Red Cloud Agency was moved from the North Platte River to the White River, near what is now Crawford, Nebraska, in the northwest corner of the state.
 The following March, the U. S. Government authorized the establishment of a military camp at the agency site.
 Some 13,000 Lakota had been subject to resettlement.

 The camp was named Camp Robinson in honor of Lt.
-Levi H. Robinson, who had been killed by Indians while on Indian land in February.
+Levi H. Robinson, who had been killed by Indians near Fort Laramie in February.
 In May, the military camp was moved 1.5 mi west of the agency to its present location; the camp was renamed Fort Robinson in January 1878.

 Fort Robinson was a base of US military forces and played a major role in the Sioux Wars from 1876 to 1890.
 The Battle of Warbonnet Creek took place nearby in July 1876.
-The war chief Crazy Horse surrendered here with his defenders on May 6, 1877.
-On September 5 that year, he was killed while resisting imprisonment.
+The war chief Crazy Horse surrendered at the fort along with his 1,100 followers on May 6, 1877, and on September 5 that year, he was killed there while resisting imprisonment.
 A historic plaque marks the site of his death.

 In January 1879, Chief Morning Star (also known as Dull Knife) led the Northern Cheyenne in an outbreak from the Agency.
 Because the Cheyenne had refused to return to Indian Territory, where they believed conditions were too adverse for them to survive, the army had been holding and starving them of food, water and heat during the severe winter.
 This campaign of torture and neglect was a tactic to try to force them into submission.
 U.S. soldiers hunted down the escapees, killing men, women, and children in the Fort Robinson massacre.
 The U.S. Supreme Court described it as a "shocking story", "one of the most melancholy of Indian tragedies".
 The event marked the end of the Sioux and Cheyenne wars in Nebraska.